Physics is the most fundamental of sciences.

 Physicsstudies the behavior and structure of matter, including motion, fluids, heat, sound, light, electricity and magnetism, and modern physics (relativity and atomic structures).
 To excel in AP Physics 1 and 2, you should have a basic understanding of Geometry and Algebra I. AP Physics 1 is an introductory course that covers the most essential concepts of physics, such as movement, force, gravity and electricity.

-Physics C Mechanics covers many of the same topics in Physics 1, such as kinematics, momentum, and circular motion.
-Compared to other physics curricula, A Level Physics covers subjects in more detail and, in particular, provides information on many real-life applications of physics.
-In addition, for the topic of the option in Document 3 (choose one of four options) of IB Physics, NS students have additional content to study.
+Physics 2 builds on the knowledge acquired in Physics 1 by introducing new topics like thermodynamics and fluid mechanics.
+It's worth noting that fluid mechanics is only widely offered in AP Physics 2.Physics C Mechanics covers many of the same topics as Physics 1, such as kinematics, momentum, and circular motion.
+A Level Physics goes into more depth than other physics curricula and provides information on many real-life applications of physics.
+Additionally, for the topic of the option in Document 3 (choose one of four options) of IB Physics, NS students have additional content to study.

-It includes scientists who have made significant contributions to the field of physics (Newton, Kepler, Rutherford, Einstein and more) and some concepts of quantum physics, such as black holes and superconductivity.
-This is a relatively fast-paced course that will prepare students for college-level physics courses.
-The course covers a wide range of physics topics (from the four AP Physics courses, except fluid mechanics) and also offers a great in-depth exploration of many concepts.
-Despite the exciting and extraordinary development of ideas throughout the history of physics, observations remain essential to the very core of the subject.
+Similarly, Physics C Electricity and Magnetism covers topics in Physics 2 but includes more challenging concepts such as electromagnetism and capacitance.
+There is no required course for this exam so you can take it regardless of whether you take AP, A Level or IB Physics.
+This course is relatively fast-paced and prepares students for college-level physics courses.
+It covers a wide range of physics topics (from the four AP Physics courses except fluid mechanics) and offers an in-depth exploration of many concepts.
+Despite the exciting development of ideas throughout the history of physics, observations remain essential to the very core of the subject.